The classification of 2-connected 7-manifolds

-and we let $\cal{Q}^0(b) \subset \cal{Q}(b)$ be the set of homogeneous quadratic refinements of $b$.
-In this subsection we consider the problem of classifying the refinements in $\cal{Q}(b)$ up to isomorphism.
-For $\cal{Q}^0(b)$ this problem was solved by Nikulin \cite{nikulin79} and the general solution was given independently by the first author \cite{crowley02} and Deloup and Massuyeau \cite{deloup05}.
+and we let $\cal{Q}^0(b) \subseteq \cal{Q}(b)$ be the set of homogeneous quadratic refinements of $b$.
+In this subsection we consider the problem of classifying the quadratic refinements in $\cal{Q}(b)$ up to isomorphism.
+For $\cal{Q}^0(b)$ this problem was solved by Nikulin \cite{nikulin79} and the general solution was given independently by Deloup and Massuyeau \cite{deloup05} and the first author \cite{crowley02}.